-- 2.1 Except as indicated in Rule 6.01(a), school transportation vehicles manufactured, per the date listed on the certification plate, or decal, on or after the effective date of these rules, for the purpose of transporting Colorado students shall meet or exceed the MinimumStandards. - 2.2 School districts, charter schools, and service providers are discouraged from operating school buses, per Rule 7.12, that were manufactured, per the date listed on the certification plate, or decal, which are over 25 years of age. - 2.3 School districts, charter schools, and service providers shall not sell or lease any school bus or school transportation vehicle(s) over 20 years of age, per the date listed on the certification plate, or decal, to any other school district, charter school, or service provider for the use of transporting Colorado students for any purpose.
-Likewise, a school district, charter school, or service provider shall not purchase any school bus or school transportation vehicle over 20 years of age. - 2.4 School districts, charter schools, and service providers are discouraged from operating school transportation small capacity vehicles per Rule 7.16 that were manufactured, per the date listed on the certification plate, or decal, which are over 15 years of age.
+- 2.1 Except as indicated in Rule 64.01(a), school transportation vehicles manufactured, per the date listed on the certification plate, or decal, on or after the effective date of these rules, for the purpose of transporting Colorado students shall meet or exceed the MinimumStandards. - 4.01(a) Under federal law (49 USC 30112(a)), a new over-the-road motor coach (motor coach) bus may not be sold for the purpose of transporting school age students to and from school or to school related events unless it meets all FMVSS requirements for school-buses.
+Upon passage of a local board of education resolution, a school district may purchase a used over-the-road motor coach (motor coach) bus and/or attain a short-term rental of a motor coach bus from a contract carrier for the transportation of students to school related events.
+Such resolution shall specify that consideration was given to the standards of safety to promote the welfare of students, including recommendations of national transportation organizations.
+In no event shall a motor coach bus be used for the transportation of students to and from school or school to school.
+A board resolution is not necessary for transporting students on common carriers. - 4.2 School transportation vehicles currently transporting Colorado students may continue in use. - School districts, charter schools, and service providers are discouraged from operating Only school transportation buses, per Rule 7.12, vehicles that were manufactured, per the date listed on the certification plate, or decal, which are over 25 years of age. within the previous 20 years, may be purchased, leased, contracted, or otherwise obtained for the purpose of transporting Colorado students.
+These vehicles must meet Colorado minimum standards that were in effect at the time ofmanufacture. - 2.3 School districts, charter schools, and service providers shall not sell or lease any school bus or school transportation vehicle(s) over 20 years of age, per the date listed on the certification plate, or decal, to any other school district, charter school, or service provider for the use of transporting

+- Colorado students for any purpose.
+Likewise, a school district, charter school, or service provider shall not purchase any school bus or school transportation vehicle over 20 years of age. - School districts, charter schools, and service providers are discouraged from operating school transportation small capacity vehicles per Rule 7.16 that were manufactured, per the date listed on the certification plate, or decal, which are over 15 years of age.